Geo data – support for researchers

 • To increase the response rate, a researcher will give out gift cards directly to the emails of individuals who complete the survey.
 Non-responding individuals (or individuals who don’t provide their contact details to receive the gift) will not be able to claim the gift, but this does not amount to detriment as only the permissible incentive (the gift) was lost.

 • A researcher is using a survey panel run by a third-party company, where potential participants are recruited for the purpose of responding surveys for monetary (or similar) rewards.
 To be part of a panel, data subjects provide their personal information to the survey company to create their profiles, and based on those profiles, they receive targeted invitations to complete surveys, like the one designed by the researcher.
 The panel company terms and conditions stipulate participants must only complete one survey (out of several offered ones) every six months to remain active users.
 Because this minimum requirement is sufficiently low, data subjects will not feel particularly pressured to participate in the researcher’s specific survey out of fear of losing their ‘active’ status.
 There is also real choice, as in three months they will receive several different survey invitations to choose from.
-There are no undue adverse effect or consequence to individuals if they choose not to participate, stop, or pause the researcher’s survey.
+There is no undue adverse effect or consequence for individuals if they choose not to participate, stop, or pause the researcher’s survey.
 Data subjects are rewarded when they complete surveys, and individuals who do not complete the survey will not be able to claim their reward, but this does not amount to detriment as only the permissible incentive (the survey panel reward) would be lost.

 Assessing if Consent is Specific